The Bowen$\unicode{x2013}$Series coding and zeros of zeta functions: Dynamical Applications: Compact surfaces

 \begin{remark} The value of $\varepsilon>0$ can be arbitrary small.
 This follows from its spectral interpretation (in terms of the Laplacian) and corresponds to having eigenvalues close to~$0$.
-Using classical results of Cheeger~\cite{C70}, Schoen--Wolpert--Yau~\cite{SWY80} one can show that $\varepsilon \asymp \ell(\gamma_0)$ where $\ell(\gamma_0)$ is the length of the shortest closed dividing geodesic. \end{remark}
+Using classical results of Cheeger~\cite{C70}, Schoen--Wolpert--Yau~\cite{SWY80} one can show that $\varepsilon \asymp \ell(\gamma_0)$ where $\ell(\gamma_0)$ is the length of the shortest closed dividing geodesic on~$V$. \end{remark}

-In the context of non-compact surfaces we need an alternative approach using the Bowen--Series map.
-In particular, the Bowen--Series map can be used to give a correspondence between closed geodesics and closed orbits.
-More precisely,
+The approach and the statement fail if~$V$ has infinite area.
+In general case there is no reason for zeros to lie on such lines.
+In the context of non-compact surfaces we need an alternative approach using the Bowen--Series map, that allows us to establish a correspondence between closed geodesics and closed orbits.